fusionlanguage/fut/doc/reference.md

 A method can end its execution with a `return` statement.
-`return` must be followed with the returned value, except for `void` methods of course.
+`return` must be followed with the returned value, except for `void` methods, of course.

 ### Conditional statement